gongminmin/AtmosphericWaterGenerator/README.md

 * 3DModel folder is the 3D model design of some components.
 It's in STL format, ready for 3D printing.
 * Circuit folder is the electric design of the system.
 The files can be open by [KiCad](https://kicad-pcb.org/)
+* Code folder is the Arduino code for the control module.
 * Doc folder contains some documents

 ## License